codehasan/dex2c/README.md

     - [x] --custom-loader
     - [x] --force-keep-libs

-See the [open issues](https://github.com/ratsan/dex2c/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/ratsan/dex2c/issues) for a full list of proposed features and known issues.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>